AndrewAnnex/SpiceyPy/docs/binary_pck.rst

        --   Decide which SPICE kernels are necessary.
 Prepare a meta-kernel listing the kernels and load it into the program.

-       --   Consult the above list titled ``SpiceyPy Modules Used'' to see which routines are needed.
-Note the functions used to provide the values ``seconds per day,'' ``degrees per radian,'' and ``2 times Pi.''
+       --   Consult the above list titled "SpiceyPy Modules Used" to see which routines are needed.
+Note the functions used to provide the values "seconds per day," "degrees per radian," and "2 times Pi."

        --   Examine the header of the function spiceypy.reclat.
 Note that this function may be used for coordinate conversions in